The NI Lab team provides excellent service and can advise you on all scientific imaging matters:

 Phone: +41 61 207 14 04

 trained as an academic/technical assistant with Professor Guggenheim in the scanning electron microscopy lab (SEM) and also studied English and German.
-She has been part of Markus Dürrenberger’s team for nine years, where she is responsible for SEM analyses in particular.
+She is part of the team since 2007 and mainly responsible for SEM analyses.
 She specializes in cryo-scanning electron microscopy, which she helped to develop in collaboration with industrial partners.
 She is also a valued source of information on all other matters relating to scanning electron microscopy, focusing not only on detailed imaging, but also using EDX (energy-dispersive X-ray microanalysis) to analyze the chemical composition of compounds, for example.
 Evi Bieler is fascinated by the possibilities offered by SEM and knows just how to convey this enthusiasm to students and clients.
 She is involved in the NI Lab’s PR work and helps to show children and visitors just how thrilling the micro world can be.

 EM Technician SEM/TEM (60%) – Kragenbau, Room 0055